Winter in Sicily

 And you have decided to join us on your journey.

 Four hours!
 That's how long the sun shines on average on a Sicilian January day.
+Even on changeable days, there is often some sunshine in the morning or afternoon.
 No wonder, as Sicily is located on the southern edge of Europe.

 However, "normal" tourists rarely visit Sicily in winter.
-Thus, prices are low and long-term holiday lettings rentals are affordable.
+This is why prices are low and longer stays in holiday lettings are affordable.

-Sicily is therefore a wonderful place to spend the winter, because only without all the summer tourists you can experience the colourful and genuine Sicilian everyday life.
+Therefore it is perfect to spend the winter in Sicily and to live here on trial.
+Because only without all the summer tourists can you experience the colourful and genuine Sicilian everyday life.

 Winter in Sicily - Tips